The science of supplements: Which vitamins actually fight male fatigue?

 - Vitamin B12 and Folate

-- Ferritin (Iron storage) — Note: Men should be careful with iron.
+- Ferritin (Iron storage).
+Note: Men should be careful with iron.
 High iron is dangerous.
-Only supplement if ferritin is low (usually under 30 ng/mL).
+Only supplement if ferritin is low (often under ~30 ng/mL) and your clinician agrees.

 - Target Your Deficiencies.
 If your lab work shows a deficiency, a general multivitamin is usually too weak to fix it.

 - Monitor and Adjust.
-Re-test your blood levels after 90 days.
-It takes time for red blood cells to regenerate and tissues to saturate.
-You should feel a subjective difference in energy within 4–6 weeks.
+Re-test your blood levels after about 90 days.
+It takes time for red blood cells to regenerate and for some tissues to replete.
+Many men notice a subjective difference in energy within 4–6 weeks if deficiency was a major driver.

 Myth vs Fact: Energy Supplements